Book us here - Best Price Guarantee

 THE HISTORY OF LAURI

 Goldsmith Johannes Lauri came from Southern Ostrobothnia to Rovaniemi in the 1920s.
-In 1924 he started up a knife factory on Pohjolankatu.
+In 1924 he started up a knife factory on Pohjolankatu street.

 Along with knives, Lauri's workshop manufactured traditional Lappish handicrafts.
-The main raw materials were reindeer antler and goat willow's root.
+The main raw materials were reindeer antler and birch gnarl.
 Those were also the materials for the knife handles.
 About twenty people worked in the Lauri factory during the busiest years.

 The factory was destroyed during the Lapland war in 1945.